 Overly excited nerve cells cause problems like epilepsy and tinnitus.
 A new drug that selectively affects potassium channels promises relief with fewer side effects.

-A new drug may treat epilepsy and prevent tinnitus by selectively affecting potassium channels in the brain, UConn neurophysiologist Anastasios Tzingounis and colleagues report in the 10 June Journal of Neuroscience.
+A new drug may treat epilepsy and prevent tinnitus by selectively affecting potassium channels in the brain, UConn neurophysiologist Anastasios Tzingounis and colleagues report in the June 10 issue of the Journal of Neuroscience.

 The existing drugs to treat epilepsy don’t always work and can have serious side effects.
 One of the more effective, called retigabine, helps open KCNQ potassium channels, the “brakes” that shut down the signaling of overly excited nerves.
 Unfortunately, retigabine has awful side effects.
 Because of this, it’s usually only given to adults who don’t get relief from other epilepsy drugs.